Medical-Event-Data-Standard/meds_etl/README.md

 ## OMOP

-In order to run the MIMIC-IV ETL, simply run the following command:
+In order to run the OMOP ETL, simply run the following command:

 `meds_etl_omop omop omop_meds` where omop is a folder containing csv files (optionally gzipped) for an OMOP dataset.
 Each table should either be a csv file with the table name (such as person.csv) or a folder with the table name containing csv files.